lwasser/python-ecology/04-merging-data.md

 * Full (outer) join: Invoked by passing `how='outer'` as an argument.
 This join type returns the all pairwise combinations of rows from both DataFrames; i.e., the result DataFrame will contain rows `(left_1, right_1)`, `(left_1, right_2)`, `(left_2, right_1)`, `(left_2, right_2)`, etc. This join type is very rarely used.

-#Challenge
+# Final Challenges

+##Challenge 1
 Create a new DataFrame by joining the contents of the surveys.csv and species.csv tables.
 Then calculate and plot the distribution of

 1. taxa by plot
 2. taxa by sex by plot

+## Challenge 2

+1. In the data folder, there is a plot `CSV` that contains information about the type associated with each plot.
+Use that data to summarize the number of plots by plot type.

-# WOULD LIKE TO COME UP WIHT A FEW OTHER CHALLENGE ACTIVITIES
+# WOULD LIKE TO COME UP WIHT A FEW OTHER CHALLENGE ACTIVITIES That are more challenging.
+Maybe something that uses plot type species and surveys together to aggregate??